The Big Beautiful

 On an eastbound North Carolina highway, the mountains and her home town far behind, Cassandra Moon realizes that she has not only broken the heart of the one man who's ever asked her to marry -- on their wedding day, no less -- but she's driven the limousine into the ground, gotten "skunk drunk" on champagne, and has somehow managed to get herself stuck in the sunroof while still in her wedding gown.
 Caught in a whirlwind of taffeta and tulle, heartache and second guesses, Cassandra desperately needs some peace of mind.
 When she arrives in the coastal town of Salter Path -- disheveled and in the company of a mysterious red-haired seafaring man -- Cassandra knows for sure that her life has taken a turn she can't quite understand.
 But the people Cassandra encounters on this unexpected odyssey will share with her the hurts and hopes of a lifetime, and she may finally realize that getting lost in this oceanside town, in the memories and dreams of its people, is the only way she'll be found.

-* Some of you might wonder what ever happened to Hurricane Season
+* Some of you might wonder what ever happened to Hurricane Season.
+Well, this is it, now renamed The Big Beautiful.

 “Jane Austen meets Mayberry: for once, a real romance, with a heroine worthy of it!
 Smart, sweet, and funny.
 This is one big, beautiful, life-affirming novel.” —Lee Smith